 The Flip Side

-As with most things, you will find many articles and hear many 'experts' talk about headstand and the concerns they have with it.
+As with most things, you will find many articles and hear many 'experts' talk about headstand and the concerns they have with them.
 Is your neck safe?
 Will it do more harm than good?
 Everyone has an opinion.
 Ultimately, it lies with you the practitioner.
-When it is headstand time in class you can opt out.
+When it is 'headstand time' in class you can opt-out.
 This is entirely your choice and will be respected by most yoga teachers.
 It's your body after all.
 It's very interesting to hear people talk about headstand safety.
 The concerns all appear to be based on the practitioner doing it safely or not.
-Obviously anything that your body does incorrectly will cause harm.
-Is the answer to avoid it all together or try to do it properly?
+Obviously, anything that your body does incorrectly will cause harm.
+Is the answer to avoid it altogether or try to do it properly?
 The answer to that lies with you.

 Leela falls, but she keeps trying.